ImpedanCEI/CEI-logo/README.md

 # CEI logo
-> What started as a fun example of Wakis flexible 2d and 3d plotting capabilities to update the CERN-ABP-CEI section logo, turned out to be the perfect example to follow the full impedance assessment workflow using our in-house tools: `Wakis`, `BIHC`, `Iddefix` and `neffint`.
+> What started as a fun example of Wakis flexible 2d and 3d plotting capabilities (to update the CERN-ABP-CEI section logo), turned out to be the perfect example to follow the full impedance assessment workflow using our in-house tools: `Wakis`, `BIHC`, `Iddefix` and `neffint`.
 This repository contains python notebooks 001-005 that provide a comprehensive and hands-on playground on wakefield and impedance related calculations.

 ## Getting started
 You can install wakis from GitHub to have the latest changes into your conda environment: